albertattard/spring-boot-camp/docs/02-data/02-database.md

 ## Flyway

-The database will change over time.
+The database structure, such as database tables and columns, will change over time.
 One way to manage the database is to use a library such as [Flyway](https://flywaydb.org/) or [Liquibase](https://www.liquibase.org/).
 ThoughtWorks [technology radar](https://www.thoughtworks.com/radar/) has [Flyway as adopt](https://www.thoughtworks.com/radar/tools/flyway).
 Unfortunately, the [technology radar does not mention Liquibase](https://www.thoughtworks.com/radar/a-z#Liquibase), which means that ThoughtWorkers have not used Liquibase in production.

 Both libraries share the same popularity according to [Google trends](https://trends.google.com/trends/explore?q=Flyway,Liquibase).

 ![Google Trends: Flyway vs. Liquibase.png]({{ '/assets/images/Google-Trends-Flyway-Liquibase.png' | absolute_url }})

+While we can achieve the same thing with both libraries, we will opt for Flyway given that this is marked as adopt in the technology radar while Liquibase is not mentioned.

 1. Add the Flyway dependency